What is Mintos?

 There is also a Secondary market where you can sell your loans anytime or find good opportunities among investors offers.
 When you post an offer in the Secondary market, you’ll still receive its interest income until it is purchased by another investor.

 Before buying any loan in the Secondary Market, I recommend you to check the available details before so its originator is reliable and its payment history has no many delays.
 You will find that option by clicking in the loan details and in the Payment Schedule tab afterwards:

 Investing through Mintos is free of charge.
 They just will charge a foreign exchange fee just in case you want to exchange from one currency to invest in loans that are in a different one.
 Even so, those fees range from 0.50% to 2%, that is pretty low compared to the bank standards.

 Start with an advantage

-Sign up through my affiliate link to receive up to 1% extra cashback during the first three months.
+Sign up through my affiliate link to receive up to 1% cashback after the 30th day of registration.

 Let’s take a look at their bonus table:

 In short, Mintos is one of my favourite P2P lending platforms due to its transparency (their Statistics page rocks!) and its solid trajectory during the last years.
 It’s a must-have when it comes to diversifying your portfolio.
 Moreover, in my personal experience, the withdrawals are quite fast (they take 2 days on average) and the support team is always willing to solve any question you might have.